postgres/postgres/contrib/pg_tde/documentation/docs/functions.md

 The `pg_tde` extension provides functions for managing different aspects of its operation:

-## Permission management

-By default, `pg_tde` is locked down.
-No one is allowed to do any operations until you grant them permissions.
-Only superusers may add or alter global key providers.

-However, database owners can run the “view keys” and “set principal key” functions on their own databases.
-You can delegate these rights to other roles with the following commands:

-* `GRANT EXECUTE ON FUNCTION`
-* `REVOKE EXECUTE ON FUNCTION`

 ## Key provider management

 A key provider is a system or service responsible for managing encryption keys. `pg_tde` supports the following key providers: